djplaner/canvas-collections/docs/reference/on-off-unpublished.md

 After publishing the configuration page, you will need to reload/refresh the Modules view for Collections to remove the _Unpublished_ warning.

 ![](pics/unPublishToolTip.png)

+### The admin role difference

+[Admin roles](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-is-the-Admin-role/ta-p/78) are a different type of Canvas user role.
+Admin roles can access a course site without having either a teacher/designer or student role in the course.
+Admin roles will not be included on [the _People_ page](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-use-the-People-page-in-a-course-as-an-instructor/ta-p/667).

+In terms of Canvas Collections' sets of interaction functionality, Admin roles can (regardless of on, off, or unpublished):

+1. Configure - will not be able to configure Canvas Collections
+2. Interact - will be able to interact with Canvas Collections

+In order to configure Canvas Collections a person with an admin role must be given a teacher or designer role with the course.